Leak detection

 - Go to your water meter and watch for any movement on the dial.
 Smaller leaks will take longer to show.

-If the meter moves - You may have a leak.
 You can try to find the leak yourself.
 It might be an easy fix, such as a dripping tap.
 Or you could contact a plumber to get a quote to find and fix your leak.

-If the meter doesn't move - Fantastic!
 Check for leaks regularly to make sure it stays this way.

 Not sure how to read your water meter?
-Learn more about water meters including how you read them.

-Where should I check for leaks?
+Where you should check for leaks

 Outside your home

-- wet patches
+- Wet patches

-- green spots
+- Green spots

-- damaged or missing drippers
+- Damaged or missing drippers

 Inside your home

-- dripping taps and showerheads
+- Dripping taps and showerheads

 If you live in your own home, it can be easy to fix simple leaks yourself.
 If you’re renting, remember to ask your landlord first.